Plutonium-Blanket/Plutonium-Blanket/README.md

 ## Hey there! 👋

-I started out as a ServiceNow Administrator and worked my way up to ServiceNow Developer - now I get to build cool stuff instead of just managing them!
+I began as a ServiceNow Administrator and worked my way up to ServiceNow Developer - now I get to build cool stuff instead of just managing them!

 This GitHub is where I keep my ServiceNow ✨projects, scripts, and experiments✨.